mendix/docs/content/en/docs/appstore/connectors/aws-authentication.md

 To create IAM Credentials using the AWS console, perform the following steps:

-1. In the [AWS Console](https://console.aws.amazon.com/console/home), choose the **IAM** service and select the **Users** tab.
+1. In the [AWS Console](https://console.aws.amazon.com/console/home), click **IAM** > **Users**.

 2. Either create or choose a user which has the required permissions.
-The permissions given to this user are beyond the scope of this document, but should be the minimum access required to perform the functions of your AWS connector(s).
+The permissions given to this user are beyond the scope of this document, but should be the minimum access required to perform the functions of your AWS connectors.

 3. For the chosen user, switch to the **Security credentials** tab.

-4. Either create an access key by clicking **Create access key** or use an existing access key ID.
+4. Either create an access key by clicking **Create access key**, or use an existing access key ID.

 5. Make a note of the **Secret Access Key** associated with the access key ID.